crazy-complete/crazy-complete/docs/documentation.md

 ### list

-> Complete a comma separated list using a completer
+> Complete a comma-separated list using a completer

-Complete a comma-separted list of any completer.
+Complete a comma-separated list of any completer.

 The separator can be changed by adding `{"separator": ...}`.